 - The solution has the potential to be integrated into the utility's regular operations. - The solution has potential for broader impact moving forward. - Other utilities will be interested in implementing solutions based on this work.

-Both Tracks Submission - 750 words max.
+Voucher Plans - 750 words max.

-Only complete this question if you are competing in both the Utility Digitization/Data Challenge and the Utility Cybersecurity Challenge.
+Only complete this question if you are competing in the Utility Digitization/Data Challenge Track.